 The cut: Lots of guys who retain a majority of their hair will still experience extreme loss above the temples, creating a “widow’s peak” effect.
 “Ask for a high fade starting with a 1 on the sides and back,” says Rachel.
 “Play with the length up top to find your preference.”
-She suggests leaving it 1-2 inches long.
+She suggests leaving it 1 to 2 inches long.
 “Choppiness at the top and height at the front give you added texture and volume.
-The idea is to wear your hair ‘forward,’” she says.
+The idea is to wear your hair ‘forward,’ ” she says.

 The style: Grab a pomade or clay styler.
-The former can be added to towel-dried hair and blow dried with a round brush for volume.
+The former can be added to towel-dried hair and blown dry with a round brush for volume.
 The latter can be applied to dry hair and coached back with fingers.

 You Have: Severe Hair Loss on the Crown

 The cut: If the majority of your hair loss is concentrated to the top of your head, then there’s an easy and obvious solution.
 “Comb-overs work well for receding hairlines as they create the illusion of a uniform hairline,” says Rachel.
 Tell the barber to leave 1.5 inches up top, at least, since this is enough to create a part.
 Then, have him or her taper the sides and back.
 This will easily blend into the top.

 The style: Stick with something lightweight, like a cream or paste.
 You don’t want to weigh the hair down.
 Style either one in towel-dried hair and comb it to the side (or use your fingers for a more relaxed look).
 “Don’t slick it down around the forehead,” Rachel advises.